NiharikaBarnwal/Azure_documentation/README.md

 The notes for each day of the internship are organized in separate files, providing a detailed account of the topics discussed and the steps taken.

-This repository also includes details about the two projects completed during the internship:
+This repository also includes details about the two projects completed during the internship.
-1. Project 1: [Text Completion with Llama 3]
-2. Project 2: [RAG application using LLaMa and OpenAI]

 Contributions are welcome!
 If you find any errors or have suggestions for improvements, please create a pull request or open an issue.